bdicroce/software-conferences/readme.md

-The following list are software conferences that are held in many parts of the world on an annual basis.
+These are a few of my favorite software conferences that are held in many parts of the world in **2018** and **2019**.

-I strongly believe that every professional software engineer, in any aspect of the term (i.e., developers, trainers, consultants, architects, etc.), should attend at least one of them every year, if not to learn something new about the craft or industry, at least to make a new friend and share our own expertise with each other.
+I strongly believe that every software development professional should attend at least one conference per year, if not to learn something new about the craft or industry, at least to make a new friend and share our expertise with each other.

 We each have gifts that can help someone reach a new level of curiosity and professional level.
+Let's get curious and learn together.

 # January
 | Name                                          | Dates                         | Location                      | Website                                       |